nette/tokenizer/readme.md

 ## Processing the tokens

 Now we know how to create tokens from string.
 Let's effectively process them using `TokenIterator`.
-The `TokenIterator` is not a standard iterator.
+It is not a standard iterator.
 You cannot `foreach` over it, it doesn't implement `Traversable` interface.
 But it has a lot of really awesome methods if you need to traverse tokens!

 Let's try to parse a simple annotation from PHPDoc and create an object from it.
 What regular expressions do we need for tokens?
 All the annotations start with `@`, then there is a name, whitespace and it's value.

 - `@` for the annotation start
-- `\\s+` for whitespaces
+- `\s+` for whitespaces
-- `\\w+` for strings
+- `\w+` for strings

+(Never use capturing subpatterns in Tokenizer's regular expressions like `'(ab)+c'`, use only non-capturing ones `'(?:ab)+c'`.)

 This should work on simple annotations, right?
 Now let's define few classes to demonstrate.